Public Relations Manager, PA

 AAA Offers Christmas Tree Safety Tips – How to Tie One On and Get Lit Safely

 “Twine that is wrapped around trees and looped through door jambs or open windows can cause serious vehicle damage such as scratched paint, torn door seals and distorted window frames – damage that could cost up to $1,500 to repair,” said Jana L. Tidwell, manager of Public and Government Affairs for AAA Mid-Atlantic.
-"Throwing a tree on a vehicle and not securing it or carelessly tying it on could present a serious road danger if it comes loose and flies off into traffic," Tidwell said.
+"Worse yet, improperly securing a Christmas tree to your vehicle could present a serious road danger if it comes loose and flies off into traffic.”

 - Use the right vehicle.
 It’s best to transport a Christmas tree on top of a vehicle equipped with a roof rack.
 However, if you do not have a roof rack, use the bed of a pickup truck or an SUV, van or minivan that can fit the tree inside with all doors closed.

 - Bring proper tools.
 Bring strong rope or nylon ratchet straps to secure the tree to your vehicle’s roof rack.
 Avoid the lightweight twine offered by many tree lots.
 Bring an old blanket and gloves.

 - Protect the tree - and your vehicle.
 Have the tree wrapped in netting before loading it.
 If netting is unavailable, secure loose branches with rope or twine.
 Use an old blanket to prevent paint scratches and protect the vehicle finish.